Data manipulation - independent exercises

 # Note: this is not a real token and should be replaced with your own one

-Now we are ready to retrieve data.
-Let’s retrieve the latest 5000 observations of the barn swallow (Hirundo rustica, haarapääsky) from FinBIF with the R package finbif.
+# Retrieving 5000 observations of the barn swallow (*Hirundo rustica*, haarapääsky) in 2025 from FinBIF with the R package `finbif`.

-Add the following command to your R script and run it as it is.
-To see what the options in the command finbif_occurrence mean and what other options are available to control data retrieval, you can check the manual the finbif package on CRAN (the central repository for R packages).
+# To see what the options in the command `finbif_occurrence` mean and what other options are available to control data retrieval, check the [manual the `finbif` package on CRAN](https://cloud.r-project.org/web/packages/finbif/finbif.pdf) (the central repository for R packages).

 swallows_data <- readRDS("/home/rstudio/shared/swallows_data.rds")

-2.1 Before getting started on the exercises for data manipulation, let’s make a copy of the data to keep original data intact, Then, we will simplify the formatting of dates and remove double entries for regions (bio_province).
-We will also remove observations with dates in winter because we don’t expect swallows to occur then.
+2.1 Before getting started on the exercises for data manipulation, let’s make a copy of the data to keep original data intact.
+Then, we will add a column for the month of observation.
+We will also remove observations in winter, because we don’t expect swallows to occur then.
 Copy-paste these lines to your R script and run them as they are.

 swallows <- swallows_data